 Arbury Primary School will continue to work with and support children's Social Workers to help protect vulnerable children.
 This includes working with and supporting children's Social Workers and the Local Authority Virtual School Head (VSH) for looked-after and previously looked-after children.
-The lead person for this will be: Sophie Evans
+The lead person for this will be: Sophie Evans.

-There is an expectation that vulnerable children who have a Social Worker will attend an education setting, so long as they do not have underlying health conditions that put them at increased risk.
+There is an expectation that vulnerable children who have a Social Worker will attend an education setting, unless the child/household is shielding or clinically vulnerable.
 In circumstances where a parent does not want to bring their child to an education setting, and their child is considered vulnerable, the Social Worker and Arbury Primary School will explore the reasons for this directly with the parent.
+Arbury Primary School and Social Workers will agree with parents/carers whether children in need should be attending school - Arbury Primary School will then follow up on any pupil that they were expecting to attend, who does not.